ce24-razjj/firstRepo/README.md

           table tennis

   ## about myself
-    hello everyone, thx for reaching to this repo. i'm pranav a guy 19 yrs old, currently pursueing b-tech in 'civil & infrastructure engineering' 4th sem.
+    hello everyone, thx for reaching to this repo.
+    I'm pranav a guy 19 yrs old, currently pursueing b-tech in 'civil & infrastructure engineering' 4th sem.
     Due to a strong interest in similar things, i wanna start gettings hands on like an actual software engineer.